bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 33°
+- 34°
-- overcast clouds
+- mistlight rain
-- 81% humidity
+- 82% humidity
 - 10 mph wind

-2.6 inches of rain and 2.1 inches of snow in the past 24 hours
+2.8 inches of rain and 2.1 inches of snow in the past 24 hours

 ## Temperature Comparison